rackerlabs/rackspace-how-to/content/cloud-images/use-swiftly-to-download-an-exported-image.md

     X-Timestamp:       1393623455.54221
     X-Trans-Id:        tx020fee01f492491abc2ac-00535d40f7iad3

-The **X-Object-Manifest** header indicates that this is a DLO.
-The value of this header specifies the container in which the segments are contained (in this example, **exports**) and the pattern that is used to find the segments in that container (in this example, **9af8acc8-8189-48b9-b3d6-8152c60074d8.vhd-**).
-When you request a download of this manifest object, Cloud Files accesses the container in your account that is named **exports**, finds all of the objects in it that have names that match the pattern **9af8acc8-8189-48b9-b3d6-8152c60074d8.vhd-**, and streams them out in alphabetical order.
+The `X-Object-Manifest` header indicates that this is a DLO.
+The value of this header specifies the container where the segments are located (in this example, `exports`) and the pattern that is used to find the segments in that container (in this example, `9af8acc8-8189-48b9-b3d6-8152c60074d8.vhd-`).
+When you request a download of this manifest object, Cloud Files accesses the container in your account that is named `exports`, finds all of the objects in it that have names that match the pattern `9af8acc8-8189-48b9-b3d6-8152c60074d8.vhd-`, and streams them out in alphabetical order.

 #### Get the detailed list of segments

-**Note**: Before reading this section, you might want to review [Where is my exported image?](/how-to/cloud-images-faq) in the Cloud Images FAQ for a reminder of the naming conventions that the Cloud Images export task uses.
+**Note**: Before reading this section, you might want to review [Where is my exported image?](/how-to/cloud-images-faq) in the Cloud Images FAQ for a reminder of the naming conventions used by Cloud Images export task.

 Now that you know the container and pattern that will be used to locate the segments for the DLO that you want to download, you can use Swiftly to get